rsyring/codemash-automation-ftw/index.rst

 Developers Need to Write Tests
 ==============================

-If developers are not creating automated tests in parallel with the production code, a truly agile workflow is unsustainable.
+`assert`: If developers are not creating automated tests in parallel with the production code, a truly agile workflow is unsustainable.